bytzar/MotionCursor/README.md

 - Open newly created MotionCursor.sln in build
 - You might have to set MotionCurser as Startup Project in the solution explorer
 - Compile

-# Roadmap

-Im done with this, lost my mind!